 A lack of established legal norms?
 Not so fast.
 It is true that social media users have widely misconstrued some of the traditional notions of intellectual property.
 For instance, it is not uncommon to stumble upon the concepts that “once something is posted on social media, anyone can use it” or that posting another’s image is not infringement if you credit the source.
 Neither of those sentiments are based in fact.

 Yes, social media platforms gain the right to use your content once you post it (as a result of the terms you agree to upon joining).
 No, that does not mean people on these apps can freely use your content.
 In terms of attribution, crediting the source of content is the nice thing to do.
 It is the ethical thing to do, but in terms of copyright infringement, crediting is largely immaterial because the infringement is complete once the protected material is published, sold, etc. without the permission of the copyright holder.
 As such, attribution has never been legally sufficient, and permission would have always been the policy for a law-abiding entity.

-Despite the layman confusion about how the law works, the law has not changed, and accounts like Fuck Jerry and the Fat Jew – which got their footing (and much of their followings) right at the advent of social media – have actively benefited by running afoul of it, seemingly under the guise that, as Tebele puts it, in the early days of Insta, “there were not well-established norms for reposting and crediting other users’ content.”
+However, despite the layman confusion about how the law works, the law has not changed, and accounts like Fuck Jerry and the Fat Jew – which got their footing (and much of their followings) right at the advent of social media – have actively benefited by running afoul of it, seemingly under the guise that, as Tebele puts it, in the early days of Insta, “there were not well-established norms for reposting and crediting other users’ content.”